East Smoky Minor Hockey Association Bylaws

 Membership of the Association shall consist of:

-b) Any parent or legal guardian, eighteen (18) years of age or older, having a player properly registered with the Association as per Hockey Alberta regulations;
+b) Any parent or legal guardian, 18 years of age or older, having a player properly registered with the Association as per AAHA regulations;

-c) Any person holding a position on the Board of Directors in the Association or in a “ratified” position is automatically a Member of the Association in good standing for the current operating year;
+c) Any person holding a position on the Board of Directors in the Association or in a “ratified” position in automatically a member of the Association in good standing for the current operating year;

 d) Any other person having paid a $1.00 membership fee to purchase a non-voting membership;

-The Association may, by a written notice, terminate the membership of a member for acting contrary to the Rules and Regulations of Hockey Canada, Hockey Alberta, ASMHA and the League in which the Association operates.
+The Association may, by a written notice, terminate the membership of a member for acting contrary to the Rules and Regulations of “CHA”, “AAHA, “ASMHA” and the League in which the Association operates.
 The Executive shall give to the individual a written explanation for the termination of membership.
-The individual, if they so desire, shall have the right of appeal to the Executive and to a General Meeting of members.
+The individual, if they so desire, shall have the right of appeal to the Executive and to a General Meeting of Members.

 BYLAW III - MEETINGS OF MEMBERS AND VOTING

-Executive meetings shall be held at least once per month except during the months of May, June and July.
-Members will be notified by posters, face book, community calendar and email one week prior to meeting date.
-General Members are welcome to attend and participate in conversation at Executive meetings.
-If an issue is to be addressed, General members must contact the Secretary, giving at least one weeks notice, to include said topic on the agenda.
+Executive meeting shall be held at least once per month except during the months of May, June and July.
+Members will be notified by posters, Face Book, community calendar and email/text one week prior to meeting date.
+General members are welcome to attend and participate in conversation at executive meetings.
+If an issue is to be addressed, General members must contact the Secretary, giving at least one week notice, to include said topic on the agenda.
 The meetings will be held on dates designated by the President.

 3.01.1 A quorum will consist of 50% of the filled executive positions excluding the president.
 Example: 10 filled executive positions and 3 vacant positions = 5 members equal a quorum.